 If you are struggling and feel like you need urgent care, talk to a trusted adult, contact your GP, NHS 24 (999) or Emergency Services (see Urgent Help page).

 To find out more about CAMHS click on the links below:

 - Young Minds guide to CAMHS for young people

 - Anna Freud guide to mental health services for children and young people

 - CAMHS self-help resources for children and families:

 Counselling service based in Buckie for those who are 16 years old and over.
-They also provide perinatal counselling and therapy.
 You do not have to pay for this service, but if you’re able to give a contribution this would be welcomed.
 You can refer yourself or you ask a professional who is working with you to make a referral.

 For fee paying private counsellors and psychological therapists within Moray visit: